Reading Time: 17 minutes

 Nearby City: Joseph, Oregon

-Waldo Lake is one of the clearest lakes in the world and the second-largest body of natural water in Oregon.
+Among the major lakes in Oregon, Waldo Lake is one of the clearest lakes in the world.
+It is also the second-largest lake in Oregon.
 It is one of many cascade lakes in the Central Cascade region of Oregon.
 At 1,650 meters above sea level, the natural alpine lake is also located within the Cascade Mountains.

 Best time to visit: August, September, and early October.